Tensor rank and entanglement of pure quantum states: Tensor rank

-This orbit corresponds to all equivalent states to $\cT$ under SLOCC operations \cite{BZ17}.
+This orbit corresponds to all states equivalent to $\cT$ under the SLOCC operations \cite{BZ17}.
 Note that each tensor in $\orb(\cT,\gl(n))$ has rank $r(\cT)$.
 The closure of the orbit of $\cT$ is denoted by Closure$(\orb(\cT,\gl(n)))$, it contains the set of the states that can be obtained from $\cT$ by SLOCC.
 It can happen that this closed set may contain tensors of rank greater than $r(\cT)$.
-For example Closure$(\orb(|GHZ\rangle,\gl(n)))=(\C^2)^{\otimes 3}$, see \S\ref{subsec:basres3ten}.
+For instance, the closure of the set of $2\times 2 \times 2$ tensors obtained from the $|GHZ\rangle$ state by changing bases in each copy of $\C^2$ forms the entire set of all $2\times 2\times 2$ tensors, see \S\ref{subsec:basres3ten}.

 To illustrate the challenges of finding rank of $d$-mode tensors and other ranks of tensors we present a small survey on the ranks of $3$-tensors.